 During my recent visit to Chiang Mai, what was without doubt the absolute highlight of the trip was visiting the Elephant Rescue Park.
 Chiang Mai is famous for its elephant sanctuaries and visiting one was definitely something that I wanted to do whilst out there.
 Also, I really love elephants and I’d only ever seen them in the flesh once before.

 In Thailand, elephants can sometimes be mistreated.
-It’s popular for people to ride them but many don’t know that it’s very cruel – their backs are shaped very differently to, say, horses.
+It’s common for holidaymakers to ride them but many don’t know that it’s very cruel.
+Elephant’s backs are shaped very differently to horses, for instance.
 Many elephants are exploited for the circus and are abused.
 What’s more, Asian elephants are now classified as an endangered species.

-This is why I chose to visit the Elephant Rescue Park, because they rehabilitate ex-circus elephants, nursing them back to both health and happiness.
+This is why I chose to visit the Elephant Rescue Park.
+They rehabilitate ex-circus elephants, nursing them back to both health and happiness.
 There’s no riding and no tying them up.
 I booked onto a tour the night before and luckily enough they had space for me.

 First off, we changed into our maroon ensemble, with a bamboo hat to boot.
 The guide explained that the reason visitors are asked to wear this getup is that the elephants are familiar with it.
 They associate it with friends and more importantly food.
 When they see visitors walking towards them wearing it, they are at ease…and know that they are about to get fed!